AIA Baltimore Future Architects Resources (FAR) Awards 2020 Call for Entries

 - Participation is open to all eligible students at no charge.

-All forms and file uploads will be completed in the FAR Scholarship Awards online submission portal.
-After creating an application, you may begin working on your forms and uploading the required files.
+All forms and file uploads will be completed in the FAR Awards online submission portal.
 You may save your work as you go and return to the site as often as needed, but all work must be completed and submitted by the submission deadline.

-- Scholarship winners will be notified by email following the judging.
+- Award winners will be notified by email following the judging.

-- Scholarship awards will be presented at the AIABaltimore Excellence in Design Awards on October 13, 2017.
-Location TBD.
+- Awards will be presented at the AIA Baltimore/BAF Excellence in Design Awards in October.

 One award at $400